-4.10 Alpha-2 Antagonists V2
+4.10 Alpha-2 Agonist

-Clonidine is an Alpha-2 antagonist.
+Clonidine is an Alpha-2 agonist.

 Mechanism of Action